Xaryen/PNGDPI/README.md

 ### Build

-if you want to build your own binaries from source simply:
+if you want to build your own binaries from source:

 * install rust/cargo
 * clone the repo: